Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 gem install unleash
 ```

-Now you can initialize your Unleash client as follows:

-### Initialize the Unleash client and make it available in your Rails app

-In `config/initializers/unleash.rb`, add the following:
+Then, in `config/initializers/unleash.rb`, add the following:

 ```ruby
 require 'unleash'